edgedb/edgedb/docs/cli/network.rst

    docker images and also invoke package managers and the docker engine to do :ref:`index updates and related data.
    <ref_cli_edgedb_net_server>`
-3. The CLI communicates with the EdgeDB Cloud API to provide easy access to your EdgeDB Cloud instances.
+3. The CLI communicates with the |Gel| Cloud API to provide easy access to your Gel Cloud instances.

 .. _ref_cli_edgedb_version_check: